 Cast Iron Circle Desk Lamp

-Materials: Round cast iron base/ring.
-Silver-painted rod and parts.
+Materials: Round cast iron ring base.
+Silver-painted thin rod and parts.
 Chrome parts and ornamental screws.
 Black conical aluminium lampshade.
 Small handle-rod on top.
 Porcelain socket.

 Max Height: 56 cm / 22.04”